 - Soluble fibre, which is found in oats, peas, beans and many fruits and vegetables, dissolves in water to form a gel-like material.
 It increases feelings of fullness and can lower blood cholesterol and glucose levels.

 - Insoluble fibre is mostly found in whole grains, and also in fruit and vegetable skins.
 It is not digested by the body but forms bulk in the gut, which helps to keep the bowels moving normally.

 Starchy foods and fruit and vegetables contain the most fibre.
 So the tips above on starchy foods and fruit and vegetables will also increase fibre.
-If you switch to wholemeal rice and pasta, and wholemeal bread, this can significantly increase your fibre intake.
+Choosing wholemeal rice and pasta, and wholemeal bread can significantly increase your fibre intake.
 Pulses like lentils and beans are also full of fibre.

 Eating higher-fibre foods can make you feel full for longer, which can help if you are trying to watch your weight.

 Have plenty to drink when you eat a high-fibre diet (at least 6-8 cups of fluid a day).